Zemaneh-Yosef/royzmanimwebsite/_includes/printcal/differences.md

 These times are provided from the **NOAA algorithm**.

-###### Ḥatzot
+###### Midday

 Everyday is counted *independently* (as opposed to a mean value), being the halfway point between sunrise->sunset (not sunrise->tzet)

 ###### Plag Haminḥa

-In addition to the GR"A's Plag Haminḥa (held by Maran Ovadia in Halichot Olam & R' David in Halacha Berurah), we offer the time for Plag Haminḥa according to R' Yitzhak Yosef & R' Avraham Yosef.
+In addition to the GR"A's Plag Haminḥa (held by Maran Ovadia in Halichot Olam & R' David in Halacha Berura), we offer the time for Plag Haminḥa according to R' Yitzhak Yosef & R' Avraham Yosef.
 This retains the GR"A's seasonal minutes while counting backwards from the Geonic nightfall (which as established above is 13 ½ minutes after sunset).

 ###### Tekufot